Chelsea transfer news: Olivier Giroud admits a return to France is 'a possibility' amid Lyon links | Goal.com

 And in a fresh interview with Telefoot he concedes a second spell back in his homeland could happen.

 "It's a possibility," Giroud explained.
-"To say that I made some foot call to a French club is a big word, so it's a possibility, but again I'm happy in England.
+"But I didn't make any calls.
+I'm happy in England.

-"It's always a pleasure [to be linked] especially since President Aulas, Lyon is a good club."
+"It's always a pleasure [to be linked] especially since under president Aulas, Lyon is a good club."

 Of Giroud's 34 Premier League outings for Chelsea, just 12 have come from the start while he is a regular in the Europa League and domestic cup competitions.